rcc-uchicago/user-guide/docs/midwayR3/connecting.md

 ![Screenshot showing Chrome connecting to ThinLinc](images/tl_login.jpg)
 <br><br>

-3. Follow the two factor authentication prompts:<br><br>
+3. Follow the two-factor authentication prompts:<br><br>
 ![Screenshot showing ThinLinc 2FA](images/tl_2fa.jpg)
 <br><br>

 4. If the login process is successful, you will see a Linux desktop environment.
 To access the command-line shell, select the Applications menu, then the Terminal icon:<br><br>
 ![Screenshot showing ThinLinc terminal launch](images/tl_terminal.jpg)
 <br><br>

 5. After selecting the Terminal icon, you should see a Terminal window appear.
-Typically this will give a console prompt showing which login node you are connected to, either `sde-login1` or `sde-login2`:<br><br>
+Typically this will give a console prompt showing which login node you are connected to:<br><br>
 ![Screenshot showing ThinLinc terminal](images/tl_terminal2.jpg)
 <br><br>

 To exit ThinLinc, type `exit` in any Terminal window, select the top-right icon, then select the "Log Out" menu item and follow the instructions.
 Finally, close the browser window.<br><br>
 ![Screenshot showing ThinLinc logout](images/tl_logout.jpg) <br><br>

 ## Logging Out
 You can log out of the AVD by clicking the "Log off" application on the Desktop.